Practice considerations: Manage your architecture firm’s risk during COVID-19

 For projects just starting out, you would normally travel to the project site to perform various analyses and surveys.
 If you can’t travel to the site but need to perform a site survey, you will need to consider how to handle a client who is giving instructions to, for example, travel to the site, contrary to government protocols.

 For conversion projects, or any projects in the near future, architects may want to specifically address how the unique circumstances of the COVID-19 pandemic may impact the type and degree of the services they are able to provide and how an architect’s adherence to the standard of care might be evaluated in light of these unique circumstances.
 One way to do this might be to include an addendum with a proposal that sets forth the unique challenges that a particular project might present and how those unique challenges will inform the standard of care.
+You may want to consider including specific provisions in proposals regarding the ever-evolving nature of the COVID-19 pandemic, such as government reviews of submissions, shut-down orders, etc.

 POTENTIAL BUSINESS CONTINUITY ISSUE